 How an animal responds depends on which control center drives the feedback loop at a given moment, as an animal with a chance to bite might do so under movement control, freeze in place from fear under state control, or decide that the threat isn’t really dangerous and ignore it under sensory control.

-In this scenario, motor processing developing first, perhaps because action is generally better than inaction.
+The brain evolved motor processing first, perhaps because action is critical to survival.
 Single-celled life moved before it saw, and embryo motor nerves develop before sensory ones, so babies kick in the womb before their eyes even start working.

-In fish, the forebrain area that receives muscle data is next to the area that directs movement, as it is for us, perhaps because using the same paths for both is easier, as having sensory and motor areas close improves sensorimotor timing.
-For us, the motor cortex directs movement but for fish, a simpler assumption is that the cerebellum controls the motor cortex, as it projects both excitatory and inhibitory nerves to it (Daskalakis et al., 2004).
+In fish, the forebrain area that receives muscle data is next to the area that directs movement, as it is for us, perhaps because it is easier to use the same paths for both, and having sensory and motor areas close to each other improves sensorimotor timing.
+For us, the motor cortex directs movement but for fish, it is probable that the cerebellum controls the motor cortex, as it projects both excitatory and inhibitory nerves to it (Daskalakis et al., 2004).

 In parasomnia, sleepwalkers can get up, walk, eat, cook dinner or ride a motorbike while asleep and wake up later with no recall.
 With the cortex and midbrain dormant, the hindbrain moves the body by itself and there is no recall because the midbrain isn’t laying down memories.
 Sleepwalking behavior isn’t just reflexes, as cooking a meal is a purposeful act that requires constant situational adaptation.
 It follows that the hindbrain can control the body entirely, like a brain in itself, without the cortical intellect or episodic memory.

-Hindbrain control also explains blindsight, where people with visual cortex damage report seeing nothing but can still catch a ball or insert an object into a tilted slot whose orientation they report they can’t see (Goodale & Milner, 2004).
+Hindbrain control also explains blindsight, where people with visual cortex damage report seeing nothing but can still catch a ball or insert an object into a tilted slot whose orientation they say they can’t see (Goodale & Milner, 2004).
 When cortical systems that identify objects fail, the hindbrain can use older subcortical paths to handle spatial location and direct motor acts by implicit perception (Hannula et al., 2005).
-It uses primitive circuitry to direct motor output that evolved when the cortex was still in its infancy.
+Primitive circuitry that evolved when the cortex was still in its infancy is used to direct motor output.

 By some estimates, the cerebellum or “little brain” contains about 80% of the nerves of adult brains so despite its ancient origin, its role today isn’t just backup.
 People with cerebellar damage struggle with movement in a wide range of activities, like walking, reaching, speaking, gaze and balance.
 They have staggered walking, inability to maintain eye-gaze, slurred speech and other features associated with being drunk.
-The common feature is an inability to relate moment-to-moment muscle actions to sense input.
+What is lost is the ability to relate moment-to-moment muscle actions to sense input, because that is what the hindbrain does.

-The cerebellum once acted independently of the neocortex that much later, so it still can.
+The cerebellum once acted independently of the cortex that came later, and it still can.
 For a gymnast to back-flip on a balance beam takes super-fast processing that the cortex just can’t do.
-Even simple tasks like riding a bike are done badly by the cortex until the hindbrain takes over as we automate the task.
+Even simple tasks like riding a bike are done badly by the cortex until the hindbrain takes over as we automate the task, when the cerebellum develops a schema for it.